Temple Beth Zion (Buffalo, New York)

-Temple Beth Zion is a Reform synagogue located at 805 Delaware Avenue in Buffalo, New York.
+Temple Beth Zion is a Reform Jewish synagogue located at 805 Delaware Avenue, in Buffalo, Erie County, New York, in the United States.
 Founded in 1850, Temple Beth Zion is the largest Jewish congregation in Western New York and one of the oldest and largest Reform congregations in the nation.
-The circular building features 10 scallop walls, each a symbol of the 10 commandments.
-The temple contains a Casavant Frères 48-rank, 4000-pipe organ.
+Originally an Orthodox congregation, TBZ reorganized as a Reform congregation in 1863.